brown-band/website/pages/scripts/2017-2018/fall/uri.md

 ## Halftime

-Ladies and gentlemen, friends and alumni, presenting an organization that dropped out of URI because of the egg sandwiches, it’s the Brown University "there was a lack of egg and bread" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization that dropped out of URI because of the egg sandwiches, it’s the Brown University “there was a lack of egg and bread” BANNNDDDDDDDDDDD!

 Hey there URI!
 We heard that this year you’re celebrating your quasquicentennial.
 Congratulations!
 Orbiting the sun is always such hard work.
 We would know: we’ve done it twice as many times as you.
 In celebration, we have some suggestion for how to Imagine URI 125+: